Baltimore: 18th century

-The colonial General Assembly of Maryland created the Port of Baltimore at old Whetstone Point (now Locust Point) in 1706 for the tobacco trade.
-The Town of Baltimore, on the west side of the Jones Falls, was founded and laid out on July 30, 1729.
+The colonial General Assembly of Maryland created the Port of Baltimore at old Whetstone Point, now Locust Point, in 1706 for the tobacco trade.
+The Town of Baltimore, on the west side of the Jones Falls, was founded on August 8, 1729, when the Governor of Maryland signed an act allowing "the building of a Town on the North side of the Patapsco River".
+Surveyors began laying out the town on January 12, 1730.
 By 1752 the town had just 27 homes, including a church and two taverns.
 Jonestown and Fells Point had been settled to the east.
 The three settlements, covering 60 acres, became a commercial hub, and in 1768 were designated as the county seat.

 The first printing press was introduced to the city in 1765 by Nicholas Hasselbach, whose equipment was later used in the printing of Baltimore's first newspapers, The Maryland Journal and The Baltimore Advertiser, first published by William Goddard in 1773.

 Baltimore grew swiftly in the 18th century, its plantations producing grain and tobacco for sugar-producing colonies in the Caribbean.
 The profit from sugar encouraged the cultivation of cane in the Caribbean and the importation of food by planters there.
 Since Baltimore was the county seat, a courthouse was built in 1768 to serve both the city and county.
 Its square was a center of community meetings and discussions.

 Baltimore established its public market system in 1763.
-Lexington Market, founded in 1782, is known as one of the oldest continuously operating public markets in the United States today.
+Lexington Market, founded in 1782, is one of the oldest continuously operating public markets in the United States today.
 Lexington Market was also a center of slave trading.
 Enslaved Black people were sold at numerous sites through the downtown area, with sales advertised in The Baltimore Sun.
 Both tobacco and sugar cane were labor-intensive crops.

-In 1774, Baltimore established the first post office system in what became the United States, and the first water company chartered in the newly independent nation (Baltimore Water Company, 1792).
+In 1774, Baltimore established the first post office system in what became the United States, and the first water company chartered in the newly independent nation, Baltimore Water Company, 1792.

 Baltimore played a part in the American Revolution.
 City leaders such as Jonathan Plowman Jr. led many residents to resist British taxes, and merchants signed agreements refusing to trade with Britain.
 The Second Continental Congress met in the Henry Fite House from December 1776 to February 1777, effectively making the city the capital of the United States during this period.

-The towns of Baltimore, Jonestown, and Fells Point were incorporated as the City of Baltimore in 1796–1797.
+Baltimore, Jonestown, and Fells Point were incorporated as the City of Baltimore in 1796–1797.